TasneemMohammed/Engagement-Detection-Using-Hybrid-EfficientNetB7-Together-With-TCN-LSTM-and-Bi-LSTM/README.md

 ## Cite

+If any part of our paper and code is helpful to your work, please generously cite with:

 ```sh
 @article{selim2022students,
   title={Students engagement level detection in online e-learning using hybrid efficientnetb7 together with tcn, lstm, and bi-lstm},